florisrobbemont/TypingDashboard/README.md

 - Searchable (where C > B, where type == ST, where demon == NF)
 - Fast (for obvious reasons)

-If you're an NT and wants to brainstorm on this:
+If you have ideas and want to brainstorm on this:

 ![](https://memecreator.org/static/images/memes/4797719.jpg)